MissTitanK3/confido/README.md

 - **typescript**: The TypeScript language, which adds static types to JavaScript, enabling better tooling and safer code.

 ## Conclusion
-I am excited to bring these improvements to the corporate site and demonstrate my continued growth as a web developer.
+I am excited to bring these improvements to the corporate site and demonstrate my continued growth as a software engineer.
 This project not only aims to enhance the website's functionality and aesthetics but also serves as a testament to my dedication to staying current with industry trends and delivering high-quality digital solutions.